AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 >[!NOTE]
 > Ensure that you perform the mandatory post-installation configurations after installing the add-on package.
 >

-### Download and install the connector package {#downloadconnectorpackage}

-The connector package allows you to connect your AEM instance with conversion service running on Adobe Cloud.
-It also provides the ability to create cloud configurations for the service and Review and Correct editor.
-Perform the following steps to download and install the package:

-1. Log in your AEM instance.
-Navigate to **[!UICONTROL Tools]** > **[!UICONTROL Deployment]** > **[!UICONTROL Package Share]**
-1. Search for keyword **[!DNL AFCS-Connector-2019.10.1]**.
-1. Click the package and click Download.
-Read and accept the license agreement and click OK.
-The download starts.
-Once downloaded, the word Downloaded appears next to the package.

-   You can also download the package from the link: [https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/featurepack/AFCS-Connector-2019.10.1](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/featurepack/AFCS-Connector-2019.10.1)

-1. After the download completes, click **[!UICONTROL Downloaded]**.
-You are redirected to package manager.
-In the package manager, search the downloaded package, and click **[!UICONTROL Install]**.
-   If you have directly downloaded the package from the aforementioned link, upload the package to package manager and click **[!UICONTROL Install]**.
-The package is installed.

 ### Create custom themes and templates {#referencepackage}